De Do Do Do, De Da Da Da

-"De Do Do Do, De Da Da Da" is a song by the Police, released as a single on 20 November 1980.
-Released as the British second single from the album Zenyatta Mondatta, the song was written by Sting as a comment on how people love simple-sounding songs.
+"De Do Do Do, De Da Da Da" is a song by the English rock band the Police, released as a single in 1980.
+Released as the lead single in the US and second single in the UK from their album Zenyatta Mondatta, the song was written by Sting as a comment on how people love simple-sounding songs.
 The song was re-recorded in 1986 as "De Do Do Do, De Da Da Da '86" but not released until 1995.

 Background

 According to lead singer Sting, the song is about the attraction that people have to simple songs.
 Sting later criticised those who labelled the lyrics of the song as "baby talk," claiming that the song was grossly misunderstood.
-He evaluated, "The lyrics are about banality, about the abuse of words," saying that "the lyrics have an internal logic."
+He explained, "The lyrics are about banality, about the abuse of words," saying that "the lyrics have an internal logic."

 Sting also said that "I was trying to say something which was really quite difficult – that people like politicians, like myself even, use words to manipulate people, and that you should be very careful.”

 The phrase "De Do Do Do, De Da Da Da" supposedly was made up by Sting's son.
 Sting said of this, "In fact, my son came up with it.
 I've never paid him – so that's another possible lawsuit.
 He writes songs himself these days.
 He's got a lot of self-confidence – I don't know where from."

 Its B-side, "A Sermon," was originally written by Stewart Copeland in 1977 and is a parable about a band ruthlessly making it to the top.
 Copeland played most of the guitar as well, including the intro riff, while Andy Summers can be heard in the middle.
 Sting said of the song, "It's arrogant, but Stewart is good at being arrogant in a funny way – as in that Klark Kent line about 'If you don't like me, you can suck my socks'."
 In the US version of the single, "De Do Do Do De Da Da Da" was paired with "Friends", a composition by Andy Summers.